Turning Grass into Gas for Less

 Recent computer simulations carried out at the National Energy Research Scientific Computing Center (NERSC) could help scientists do just that.
 The simulations show how two different solvents help unzip cellulose’s structure, peeling off long strings of sugars.
 That information should help researchers engineer molecules that do the job better, cheaper, and on a larger scale, says Jhih-Wei Chu, a chemical and biomolecular engineering professor at the University of California Berkeley who ran the simulations at NERSC.

-Chu simulated two aspects of celulose decomposition: solvent effects and enzyme actions.
+Chu simulated two aspects of cellulose decomposition: solvent effects and enzyme actions.

 In his first simulation study, Chu explored how liquid salts (ionic liquids, in scientific parlance) dissolve crystalline cellulose.
 Sodium chloride, common table salt, has a very compact crystalline structure so doesn’t turn liquid until it reaches 800 degrees Centigrade.
 To get a salt that’s liquid at much lower temperatures, the sodium cation (the positively charged ion) is replaced with a bulkier organic cation.

-In the lab there are many ionic liquids to choose from.
+In the lab, there are many ionic liquids to choose from.
 That’s the good news.
-The bad news is that there are so many ionic liquids to choose from, that it is impractical for researchers to experiment with all possible candidates in a trial-and-error fashion.
+The bad news is that there are so many ionic liquids to choose from that it is impractical for researchers to experiment with all possible candidates in a trial-and-error fashion.
 “If there are N cations and N anions to choose from, then there can be up to N2 possible ionic liquids.
-That’s a lot to sort through,” says Chu.
-“To rationally design solvents for cellulose, you have to know what properties you are after, and how the ionic liquid interacts with cellulose.
+That’s a lot to sort through,” said Chu.
+“To rationally design solvents for cellulose, you have to know what properties you are after and how the ionic liquid interacts with cellulose.
 Therefore, a powerful ‘microscope’ with the ability to resolve molecular structures and also sense their interaction forces is needed.
 That is where computer simulation comes in.”

 His simulation model, which contains approximately 100,000 clusters of atoms, required around one million CPU hours split between the Hopper system (a Cray XE6 supercomputer) and Carver (an IBM iDataplex cluster) to produce a few tens of billionths of a second of action.
 “The range of systems at NERSC is great for our work,” says Chu.
 “We run these enormous calculations on Hopper, but for some theory, the amount of memory per node is more important than the number of cores you can run at once and that’s where Carver comes in.”

-Chu’s model breaks down the cellulose polymer into four different sections — the hexagonal ring (Rng), the linker oxygen (LO), the side chain (SC) and the hydroxol groups (OH).
-In turn, the interactions of these groups were tested against water, the anion (Cl-), the charged portion of the cation (Mim+) and the neutral tail portion of the cation (Tail).
-A table (above) summarizes the interactions between all these groups for a strand of cellulose before and after the solvent peels it off.
+Chu’s model breaks down the cellulose polymer into four different sections – the hexagonal ring (Rng), the linker oxygen (LO), the side chain (SC), and the hydroxyl groups (OH).
+In turn, the interactions of these groups were tested against water, the anion (Cl-), the charged portion of the cation (Mim+), and the neutral tail portion of the cation (Tail).
+The table (above) summarizes the interactions between all these groups for a strand of cellulose before and after the solvent peels it off.

 If the various components of cellulose are more attracted to each other than to the solvent, cellulose won’t dissolve.
 This is the case with water, a poor solvent for cellulose.

 Chu and collaborators found that this solvent is very versatile, attacking a variety of bonds in the crystalline structure.
-“The Cl anions have strong attraction to hydroxol groups and weak attraction to side chains and sugar rings, while the cations have strong attractions to side chains and linker oxygens,” says Chu.
+“The Cl anions have strong attraction to hydroxyl groups and weak attraction to side chains and sugar rings, while the cations have strong attractions to side chains and linker oxygens,” said Chu.
 “This versatility can potentially be employed as the basis for molecular design and engineering.”